LeoItaly/Geometric-Data-Analysis-and-Processing/README.md

 # Geometric Data Analysis and Processing

-This repository contains all the exercises and additional training exercises developed throughout the Computer Vision course.
+This repository contains all the exercises and additional training exercises developed throughout the course.
 Each topic focuses on a different aspect of computer vision, providing reading materials, lectures, exercises, and visual solutions.

 ## Table of Contents